10 Common Things That Make Depression Worse

 When I do, I notice my mood is much better and my depression is much easier to manage.

-Did you know there’s online therapy?
+Did you know that there is affordable online therapy?

 Online Therapy is a complete online therapy toolbox.